jtaylorchang/kappa-backend/README.md

 }

 ATTENDANCE: {
-  event_id: INT,        // the foreign key to an event
+  eventId: INT,        // the foreign key to an event
                         // => 2
   netid: STRING         // the netid of the user who attended
                         // => jjt4
 }

 EXCUSE: {
-  event_id: INT,        // the foreign key to an event
+  eventId: INT,        // the foreign key to an event
                         // => 2
   netid: STRING,        // the netid of the user who requested an excuse
                         // => jjt4